Plumsail/documents-docs/source/flow/how-tos/documents/merge-pdf-files.rst

 That is all, the flow is configured.
 Hope, these steps will help to ease the work with documents.

 .. hint::
-  You may also be interested in `this article <split-pdf-files.html>`_ explaining how to Split PDF files in Microsoft Flow and Azure Logic Apps.
+  You may also be interested in `this article <split-pdf-files.html>`_ explaining how to Split PDF files in Power Automate (Microsoft Flow) and Azure Logic Apps.